 Spider mites are a part of the Tetranychidae family, and frequently seen throughout North America attacking both outdoor and indoor plants.
 You will often find spider mites on weed plants.
 Significant damage is common in greenhouses.
 Spider mites are not an insect, but a type of arachnid.
 The spider mite is related to spiders, scorpions and ticks.
 The arachnids live in colonies, most often found on the underside of leaves.

 Feeding occurs by piercing the tissue of the leaves and sucking out the fluids in the plant.
 Spider mites are commonly found when the conditions are dry, or insecticides have been used because chemicals kill many of their natural enemies.
 Most of the species is made up of plant-feeding mites.
 Due to the fertility of the species, once you see spider mites on plants, there is a good chance there is already an infestation.

 Red spider mites attack a wide range of plants in the garden, but camellias and azaleas are attacked more often.
 There are two different types of red spider mites: The Southern red spider mite and the European red spider mite with the Southern red being more common.
 The European species is generally found only on apple trees.
 Learning how to identify and get rid of spider mites is critical because every species can cause severe damage or killing the plant.

 What do Spider Mites Look Like?

 Spider mites are so tiny, the only way to accurately identify them is with a 10x magnifying glass.
-The best way to find spider mites is by examining the leaves for damage.
+The best way to find spider mites on weed or other plants is by examining the leaves for damage.
 The shape of the body is oval, with slight bristling.
 The juveniles are pale green, with darker green spots developing with maturity.